YakaryBovine/Sundren/Obsidian Vault/Rules/Science Fiction/Modular Armor Fittings.md

 ### Comm Suite, Basic
 A helmet-mounted radio and heads-up display allow for free communication with others within short-range radio distance of 2 kilometers or so.
 The suit can transmit and receive video data on command.
 ### Deployable Force Shield
-As a Main Action, the user can throw down a translucent force shield within 3 meters.
+As a [[Action Types#Main Actions|Move action]], the user can throw down a translucent force shield within 3 meters.
 The shield is 3m x 3m in size, must have at least one edge resting on the ground, and counts as hard cover.
 It has 20 hit points but only heavy weapons can damage it quickly enough to matter in a fight.
 It lasts for the rest of the scene, until deactivated as an On Turn action, or until the user uses this fitting again.
 If the shield is deployed more than once in a scene, roll 1d6 before it’s deployed; on a 5+, the fitting is drained for the rest of the scene and does not trigger.
 ### Drone Mount
 This mount allows a single man-portable drone supplied by the user to be affixed to the suit with ten minutes of work.
-The suit user can operate the drone out to its usual range, but gains a bonus Main Action each round that can only be used to command the drone.
+The suit user can operate the drone out to its usual range, but gains a bonus [[Action Types#Main Actions|Move action]] each round that can only be used to command the drone.
 If this fitting is taken more than once, each mount grants its own Main Action bonus for its drone only.
 ### ECM Projector
 When activated as an On Turn action, broad-spectrum electronic countermeasures eliminate any non-allied TL3 or lower radio communication or remote control within a 300 meter radius.
 The projector can be run for up to 30 minutes before requiring an equal amount of time to recalibrate.
 ### Efficiency Core, Advanced